AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/AddExternalDataReferenceLibraries.md

 ExternalDataReference.AddExternalDataReferenceLibraries Method
 ==============================================================
-AutomationML 2.1 APIAdds the external data reference libraries used to model external document references.
+Adds the external data reference libraries used to model external document references.
 It is checked, if the needed role- and interface libraries are contained in the AMLDocument.
 If this libs are missing, they are imported from an embedded resource stream.
 The current Version of the embedded libs is version 1.0.0.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)